symfony-x/symfony-x-native/README.md

 ## Support [Ryan Weaver](https://github.com/weaverryan)
 Ryan has Glioblastoma (brain cancer - [Go Fund Me](http://gofund.me/f8e28d5f).)
 He's a fighter, writer for http://SymfonyCasts.com & proud Symfony core member.

-When I read SymfonyDocs, it's his voice I hear.
+When I'm reading SymfonyDocs, it's Ryan's voice I hear in my mind.
 Gives me confidence and focus.

 Ryan, you are in my prayers.

+## About

+Symfony-X provides a set of fast, simple, and flexible Symfony 7+ templates for rapid project development using LAST stack.

+Symfony-X uses a fast web server (FrankenPHP, built on Caddy).

+Symfony-X deployments can be configured (local dev, local production, standalone binary executable, Amazon Web Services).

+Symfony-X is focused on Artificial Intelligence progress and direction demands.
+This includes, but is not limited to: API consumption and production, LangChain-ish PHP, and maybe edge AI in application memory space (via Go).

 ## Background